 Outdoor Educator / Naturalist

 Are you an experienced, imaginative, and collaborative educator who believes in progressive education?
 Do you enjoy creating meaningful learning experiences, and being part of a diverse, supportive and talented community?
 If so, please consider joining our team at Tessellations.
-We are currently accepting applications for multiple full-time Outdoor Educator / Naturalist positions within our unique Nature Connections program.
-Successful applicants start Fall 2023.
-Depending on your situation, we may also be able to start you earlier.
-For Summer 2023, there is potential for paid summer work as we relocate our campus.
+We are currently accepting applications for a full-time Outdoor Educator / Naturalist position within our unique Nature Connections program.
+The position would start immediately.
 Competitive salary and full benefits available.

-Tessellations is a blossoming progressive K-8 non-profit school for gifted learners based in Cupertino, CA. Our mission is to provide challenging experiential education that recognizes and nurtures the individual strengths of gifted learners, empowering them to confidently express who they are and pursue a meaningful life.
+Tessellations is a progressive K-8 non-profit school for gifted learners based in Cupertino, CA. Our mission is to provide challenging experiential education that recognizes and nurtures the individual strengths of gifted learners, empowering them to confidently express who they are and pursue a meaningful life.
 At Tessellations, community is a core value, as it is the reason our small and mighty school was able to form and thrive despite the global pandemic.
 Our team consists of passionate, qualified and dedicated staff from diverse backgrounds and includes nationally renowned gifted experts.
 Our first year was online only.
-In our second year, we moved onto our beautiful campus and quadrupled in size, and we also added our Nature Campus.
-We’re going into our fourth year with excellent staff and student retention, and extremely high family satisfaction.
+In our second year, we quadrupled in size, and we also added our Nature Campus.
+We’re in our fourth year with excellent staff and student retention, and extremely high family satisfaction.
+We moved to a larger campus in order to house our growing population, and in Fall 2024 we will launch our high school.

-The Nature Connections program consists of weekly Outdoor Education classes provided to all students and is primarily designed to take place at our Nature Campus located in the nearby foothills of the Santa Cruz Mountains.
-Naturalists facilitate a wide range of outdoor experiences to allow students to deepen their connection with and sense of belonging in the natural world.
-Our blossoming Nature Journey curriculum is connected with students’ on-campus experiences and Homeroom Journeys, and is designed to be a blend of emergent Nature Connection experiences and project-based learning.
+The Nature Connections program consists of weekly classes provided to all students and is primarily designed to take place at our Nature Campus located in the nearby foothills of the Santa Cruz Mountains.
+The Nature Connections curriculum provides students with rich project-based experiences related to environmental sciences and the surrounding ecosystem as well as activities that foster wellness, community building, and wilderness skills.
+Naturalists lead science lessons and facilitate a wide range of outdoor experiences to allow students to deepen their connection with and sense of belonging in the natural world.
+Our blossoming Nature Journey curriculum is connected with students’ on-campus experiences and Homeroom Journeys, extending homeroom learning and content beyond the classroom walls.

 If you join our team you will help us grow our program and continue designing and delivering a rich, immersive learning experience.
 You will be heard, respected, and celebrated for your talents and efforts.
 You will work with students who love to learn, engaged parents who are grateful for your work, and supportive colleagues that will help bring out your best.